buixuankhai1204/Bui-Xuan-Khai/README.md

      * Prevent players from arbitrarily changing scores without transparency.
    *
    * **SOLUTION**
+     * in client, must check the new score is in the high score range.
-     * Use pb sub system so that every time a user in the top 10 has a change in score, the publisher can notify all subscribers (players).Use pb sub system so that every time a user in the top 10 has a change in score, the publisher can notify all subscribers (players).
-Use the web socket library to send scoreboard information to the player
+     * Use pubisher/subcriber system so that every time a user in the top 10 has a change in score, the publisher can notify all subscribers (players).Use pb sub system so that every time a user in the top 10 has a change in score, the publisher can notify all subscribers (players).
+Use the web socket library to send scoreboard information to the player.

      * Every time the game starts, create a token for the user and after the game is finished, if you want to update the score, you must authenticate the token.
 Helps avoid bad players spamming unclear scores.

     * **HIGH LEVEL DESIGN**